-The kinds of remedies that are available depend on the legal provision upon which the claim is based.
+The kinds of remedies that are available depend on the legal provision upon which the claim is based, but since all of the above mentioned measures are based on traditional civil procedure, it is safe to say that there are no restrictions as to the available remedies.
 Pecuniary compensation is, in any case, available if damages have indeed occurred.